joyruby/HandlerLearing/README.md

 ```

-The other comparision:
+###The other comparision:

-A while without interuption is used to get the message from messagequeue; It is what we called looper;
+A while without interruption is used to get the message from messagequeue; It is what we called looper;

 ```
 public static void compareWithLooperThread(final Handler handler){